St Edmund's College, Cambridge: Academic profile

-St Edmund's is one of the most international colleges of the university, with students from over 80 countries (2018-2019 academic year).
 The full spectrum of academic subjects is represented in the college.
-The fellowship of the college (academic staff) represents many academic disciplines, spread across arts, humanities, social sciences, natural sciences, medicine, and veterinary medicine.
+The fellowship of the college represents many academic disciplines, spread across arts, humanities, social sciences, natural sciences, medicine, and veterinary medicine.

 The college has one research institute attached to it: the Von Hügel Institute founded in 1987 to carry out research on Catholic Social Teaching.
 Describing itself as a 'Catholic Institute for Critical Enquiry' it works in the fields of Christianity and society, and seeks to preserve the Roman Catholic legacy of St Edmund's College when control of the College itself was ceded to its autonomous Governing Body in 1985 in order to achieve university collegiate status.
 The Von Hügel Institute is therefore a link to the Roman Catholic origins of the college.

 The overall examination results of the college's comparatively few undergraduates tend to be in the middle among the Cambridge colleges, with St Edmund's ranking 21st on the Tompkins table in 2018.

 Student life

-The college is younger than some of the older, more traditional colleges of the university.
-Despite this St Edmunds maintains many ancient Cambridge traditions including formal hall, albeit with some college modifications.
-Fellows at most Cambridge and Oxford colleges dine at a "high table" (separately from the students); however, St Edmund's has no such division, allowing undergraduates, postgraduates and Fellows to mix over dinner and other social activities.
-St Edmund's students are still strictly required to wear their academic gowns during formal halls, ceremonies, and college occasions.
-The St Edmund's gown is fashioned from distinctive black cloth with close detailing around the neck and sleeves.
-The robe may only be worn by members of St Edmund's College, Cambridge.
-The college has a long sporting tradition, including the St Edmund's College Boat Club.
-In recent years members have competed in varsity teams representing Cambridge University against Oxford University in a wide variety of sports, most notably, at The Boat Race and The Varsity Match.
+The college is younger than some of the more traditional colleges of the university.
+Despite this St Edmund's maintains many ancient Cambridge traditions including formal hall, albeit with modifications.
+Fellows at most Cambridge and Oxford colleges dine at a "high table" (separately from the students); however, St Edmund's has no such division, with undergraduates, postgraduates and fellows sitting together at dinners.
+Unlike most mature and modern colleges, St Edmund's still requires students to wear their academic gowns during formal halls, ceremonies, and college occasions.
+The St Edmund's undergraduate gown, like that of the other colleges admitting only mature undergraduates, is a short black clerical style gown, lacking a slit in the forearm and gathered above the elbow by a blue cord and button.

+The college has a long sporting tradition, including the St Edmund's College Boat Club, the St Edmund's College Hockey Club (SECHC) and the St Edmund's College Cricket Club (SECCC).
+SECHC (merged with St Catherine's College Hockey Club) won 2024 Cuppers and SECCC reached the 2023 Cuppers finals.
+In recent years members have competed in varsity teams representing Cambridge against Oxford University in a wide variety of sports, most notably, at The Boat Race, The Varsity Match, the University Match (hockey) and The University Match (cricket).
+Punts are available to students in the spring and summer months.

-On 15 September 2017, a team of four rowers from the college broke the World record for the 'Longest Continual Row' in the male 20-29 small team category by over an hour.
-The following year, on 13 April 2018, a team of ten rowers from the college went on to set the British and World record for "One Million Meters" on the indoor rowing machine in the male 20-29 large team category.
+On 15 September 2017, a team of four rowers from the college broke the World record for the 'Longest Continual Row' in the male 20–29 small team category by over an hour.
+The following year, on 13 April 2018, a team of ten rowers from the college went on to set the British and World record for "One Million Meters" on the indoor rowing machine in the male 20–29 large team category.